Sockses/TaskSimple/README.md

 # TaskSimple

-TaskSimple is a lightweight task app that uses MongoDB and AngularFire library for authentication.
+TaskSimple is a lightweight task app that uses Node.js, MongoDB, and Angular.

 ## Installation